 Water security, on the other hand, can be measured, and requires three basic elements:

-Our Water Project seeks to address all three.
+Our Water Project (with funding from Global Affairs Canada) seeks to address all three.

 Watershed management and groundwater contamination are topics that Water Committees are not only learning about through workshops, but are also motivated to do something about, to ensure Water Availability into the future.